-Without much written on the photographs, it’s always extremely difficult to find out more about the subjects (dog and human) being photographed.
-The only thing written on the back of this item is:
+Aside from the photography studio name printed and/or stamped into the image, it’s extremely difficult to find out more about the subjects (dog and human) actually being photographed when there is nothing written or noted on the item.

-So, it’s safe to say the baby is a boy named Bill, but aside from that who Bill or his best friend sitting next to him is on a deeper level is unknown to me at this stage.
+So, it’s safe to say the baby is a boy named Bill, but who Bill or his best friend sitting next to him are on a deeper level is unknown to me at this stage.

 The photographer goes by the name “L.F.
 Bates” and his studio is found at the address 283 Westminster Street in Providence, Rhode Island.
 I attempted to do a little more digging into the L. F. Bates and the only thing I was able to locate are the following links: